ncbi/elastic-blast-docs/docs/source/quickstart-aws.rst

     elastic-blast status --cfg BDQA.ini --loglevel DEBUG

-For additional details, please see :ref:`the status sub-command documentation
+For additional details, please see :ref:`the status command documentation
 <status>`.

 Once all batches have finished, you can download results as shown below.